1. Find your place on the retail spectrum

 With the majority of the world’s population inseparable from their mobile devices, the online component of retail is here to stay.
 The fact that, as mentioned earlier, 95 percent of domestic retail sales are still taking place in physical stores, should heed a warning to New Zealand retailers.
 Bricks-and-mortar is still where a majority of the spend is, so it is still just as important to focus on customer experiences in the physical store as it is to focus on the online presence.
 It is imperative that retailers understand and embrace both channels.

 Continuous training forms a vital part of effective learning.
 This is not revolutionary, and by no means a new approach.
 It is something that has been tried and tested and has proven itself to be a winning philosophy.
+A comprehensive retail sales training programme is essential for developing your team and getting results in person and online.

 Technology is simply a tool; a catalyst for change that serves to supplement the existing customer experience.
 What will affect the most change in your sales figures and improve your customer’s experience, is the ability to empower your staff to be exceptional at what they do; provide exceptional customer service.